Join us June 15-20, 2025!

 Standard C$300 C$300

-Abstracts Abstracts will be accepted beginning January 15, 2025.
-Please check back for instructions on submitting your abstract.
+Abstracts Abstracts will be accepted beginning January 1, 2025.

 Oral Presentations

-Notification on acceptance of abstracts for oral talk is April 15, 2025.
+Notification on acceptance of abstracts for an oral talk is April 10, 2025.

 Poster Presentations